NhanGiaHuy/LightBikes/README.md

-# RIT-ISTE121-2155-Project
+# LightBikes

-## TRON Light Bikes

-Final project for ISTE-121, 2155.

-### About
+## About

 This repository is the final project for the ISTE-121 course at the Rochester Institute of Technology.
 As part of the final project, we were tasked to design a game that incorporates the core elements of the things we learned this semester.
 The team members of this project are:

 * Tim Endersby
 * Felice Aprile